 Lucitanib Clinical Development Overview

-Lucitanib, an oral, potent inhibitor of the tyrosine kinase activity of vascular endothelial growth factor receptors 1 through 3 (VEGFR 1-3), platelet-derived growth factor receptors alpha and beta (PDGFRα/β) and fibroblast growth factor receptors 1 through 3 (FGFR 1-3).
+Lucitanib, an investigational, oral, potent inhibitor of the tyrosine kinase activity of vascular endothelial growth factor receptors 1 through 3 (VEGFR 1-3), platelet-derived growth factor receptors alpha and beta (PDGFRα/β) and fibroblast growth factor receptors 1 through 3 (FGFR 1-3).
+Clovis has global rights (excluding China) for lucitanib.

-Lucitanib was originally developed by Clovis and Servier with the hypothesis of activity in FGFR driven tumors; however, data in breast and lung cancer were insufficient to move the program forward.
-Clovis has received notice from Servier for termination of their rights to lucitanib, resulting in the return of global rights (excluding China) for lucitanib to us later in 2018.
-Clovis believes that recent data for a drug similar to lucitanib that inhibits these same pathways – when combined with a PD-1 inhibitor – provide support for development of lucitanib in combination with a PD-(L)1 inhibitor, and is exploring a study of the combination.
-Clovis also intends to initiate a study of lucitanib in combination with rucaparib, based on encouraging data of VEGFR and PARP inhibitors in combination.
-Each of these studies is expected to initiate no later than the first quarter of 2019.
+Recent data for a drug that inhibits these same three pathways - when combined with a PD-1 inhibitor - are extremely encouraging and represent a scientific rationale for the development of lucitanib in combination with a PD-1 inhibitor, and a Clovis-sponsored study of lucitanib in combination with Opdivo is planned in gynecologic cancers.
+Clovis also intends to initiate a study of lucitanib in combination with rucaparib in ovarian cancer, based on encouraging data of VEGF and PARP inhibitors in combination.
+Each of these Phase 1b/2 studies is expected to initiate during the first half of 2019.